onbloc/gno-token-resource/README.md

      - `decimals`: The decimals of your token.
      - `description`: A description of your token.
 You can write up to 1500 letters.
      - `website_url`: The Website URL of your token.
-     - `image`: The image route of your token.
+     - `image`: The location of the image of your token.
-         - Use the `svg` format and make the file's name as <YOUR-TOKEN-SYMBOL.svg>
+         - Use the `svg` format and set the file's name to <YOUR-TOKEN-SYMBOL.svg>
-         - Add the image file in `/images/grc20` folder.
+         - Add the image file in `/images/grc20/` folder.

-4. Make the name of your json file as <YOUR-TOKEN-SYMBOL.json>, and locate it in `/tokens/grc20/<YOUR-TOKEN-SYMBOL>.json`
+4. Format the name of your json file as <YOUR-TOKEN-SYMBOL.json>, and place it in `/tokens/grc20/`

 ---